Affordable Care Act - What to Expect when Filing Your Tax Return

 Claim or report coverage exemptions on Form 8965, Health Coverage Exemptions, and file it with Form 1040, Form 1040A, and Form 1040EZ.
 Each of these forms can be filed electronically.

-Individuals who are granted a coverage exemption from the Marketplace will receive a notice with a unique Exemption Certificate Number or ECN.
+Individuals who are granted a coverage exemption from the Marketplace will receive a notice with a unique Exemption Certificate Number, also known as an ECN.
 Keep this notice with other important tax information and enter the ECN on Form 8965 in Part I, Marketplace-Granted Coverage Exemptions for Individuals.
 Individuals who applied for an exemption with the Marketplace but do not have an ECN may enter “PENDING” in Part I of Form 8965.
 An ECN is not required for exemptions claimed on your tax return.

 To claim an exemption when you file your tax return, simply file Form 8965 with your Form 1040, Form 1040A, or Form 1040EZ.
 It is not necessary to call the IRS or to obtain the exemption in advance.